After five fantastic seasons, the time for change has come. As extended caregiving and our other work have

 lot, there’s an upstairs bakery, multiple offices, an attic overlooking Route 6A, a large basement—even a secret

 root cellar.
 Zoned mixed-use, the building could even become fully or partly residential again.

 restaurant, retail shop(s), school, music or art studio, offices, live/work space, or some combination—so many possibilities!

 Could it be YOUR time to create something amazing here?

 This stunning, versatile,

 eco-renovated building is for sale.
 Contact John Parke at 508-367-6632 (cell) or email@example.com to get more information, ask questions, or take a behind-the-scenes tour.

 From our wave-patterned, recycled granite walkway and our bamboo floors to our natural quartz

-coffees.
-Our dairy products are free from growth hormones and antibiotic residues.
-Our entire property is smoke-free, indoors
+many organic and fair-trade coffees.
+We used dairy products free of growth hormones and antibiotic residues.
+Our entire property